Detection with the scan and the average likelihood ratio: Introduction and overview of results

 \section{Introduction and overview of results}

 We are concerned with the problem of detecting a deterministic signal with unknown spatial extent against a noisy background.
 This problem arises in a wide range of applications, e.g. in epidemiology and astronomy, and has received considerable attention recently due to important problems in e.g. biosurveillance.
-The standard statistical tool to address this problem is the scan statistic (maximum likelihood ratio statistic), which considers the maximum of local likelihood ratio statistics on certain subsets of the data.
-There is a large body of work on scan statistics, see e.g. the references in Glaz and Balakrishnan~(1999), Glaz et al.~(2001), and Glaz et al.~(2009).
+The standard statistical tool to address this problem is the scan statistic (maximum likelihood ratio statistic), that considers the maximum of local likelihood ratio statistics on certain subsets of the data.
+There is a large body of work on scan statistics, see e.g. the references in Glaz and Balakrishnan~(1999), Glaz, Naus, and Wallenstein~(2001), and Glaz, Poznyakov, and Wallenstein~(2009).
 But there is also empirical evidence that the scan statistic is suboptimal, see e.g. Neill~(2009) or Chan~(2009).

 Siegmund~(2001) and Gangnon and Clayton~(2001) propose to use the average of the likelihood ratio statistics instead of their maximum.
 In different contexts, various versions of the average likelihood ratio where considered by Shiryaev~(1963), Burnashev and Begmatov~(1990), and D\"{u}mbgen~(1998).
 Chan~(2009) and Chan and Zhang~(2009) perform simulation studies for various detection problems which suggest that the average likelihood ratio statistic is superior to the scan statistic.
 In light of these results, it is of interest to provide a theoretical investigation of the performance of both the scan and the average likelihood ratio.
 Such a theoretical comparison seems to be missing in the literature and appears to be quite relevant given the widespread use of the scan statistic as a standard tool for a range of detection problems.